dionis1030/nomad-consul-microservices-demo/README.md

 1. HashiCorp SEs should also set the owner and ttl variables which are used by the AWS Lambda reaper function that terminates old EC2 instances.
 1. Set the AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY environment variables to your AWS access and secret keys.

 Now, you're ready to use Terraform to provision your EC2 instances with the Nomad and Consul servers and clients.
-The default configuration creates 1 Server instance running Nomad and Consul servers and 1 Client instance running Nomad and Consul clients.
-Your catalogue app and catalogue-db database will be deployed by Nomad as Docker containers to the Client instance.
+The default configuration creates 1 server instance running Nomad and Consul servers and 2 client instances running Nomad and Consul clients.
+Your catalogue app and catalogue-db database will be deployed by Nomad as Docker containers to the client instances.
+The Nomad distinct_hosts constraint is used to run them on distinct clients.
+(That is why we run two clients.)

 If desired, you can set the vpc_cidr and subnet_cidr to valid CIDR ranges.
 The defaults are "10.0.0.0/16" and "10.0.1.0/24" respectively.

 ## Step 5: Provision the Nomad Consul Connect Demo
 1. Click the "Queue Plan" button in the upper right corner of your workspace.
 1. On the Current Run tab, you should see a new run.
-If the plan succeeds, you can view the plan and verify that the AWS infrastructure including the Nomad/Consul server and client will be created when you apply your plan.
+If the plan succeeds, you can view the plan and verify that the AWS infrastructure including the Nomad/Consul server and clients will be created when you apply your plan.
 1. Click the "Confirm and Apply" button to actually provision everything.

-When the apply finishes, you should see a message giving the public and private IP addresses for your server and client instances along with a command to ssh to your server and URLs to access the Nomad and Consul UIs.
+When the apply finishes, you should see a message giving the public and private IP addresses for your server and clients instances along with a command to ssh to your server and URLs to access the Nomad and Consul UIs.
 In your AWS console, you should be able to see all your instances under EC2 Instances.
 If you were already on that screen, you'll need to refresh it.

 Note that Nomad and Consul will automatically be started and that Nomad will run the catalogue-with-connect job.